sigasi/sigasi_insights/opinion/thesis-winand.md

 ### Enter the VHDL Verifier 9000

 This was the starting point for the project.
 The result was the VHDL Verifier 9000.
 It is a simple tool that can help build both the test and the documentation from one source file.
-On top of that, it automatically runs the test, analyses the result and offers an easy way find discrepancies in simulation output and expected output.
+On top of that, it automatically runs the test, analyses the result and offers an easy way to find discrepancies in simulation output and expected output.

 ![GUI screenshot][GUI]